KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The entropic lattice exhibits parallel bidirectionality with inverted orientation:

-**Acclivous entropy** (IL₅ → IL₁): Motion from Nekron toward embodiment — fragmentary re-expression of collapsed structure in reactive form.
+**Acclivous entropy** (IL₅ → IL₁): Fragmented motion toward inverse embodiment — spurious acclivity, the entropic analogue of centropy's integrative procession into form, but carrying fragmentation rather than coherence into the embodied register.

-**Declivous entropy** (IL₁ → IL₅): Progressive collapse of coherence and withdrawal of form toward the Void of Self.
+**Declivous collapse** (IL₁ → IL₅): Dispersive collapse toward dissolution — progressive withdrawal of coherence toward the Void of Self (VOS).

 Bidirectionality is a property of traversal itself.
 Centropy and entropy determine whether traversal results in integration or dissolution.

 ### 7.3 Why the Bottom-Up Frame Fails Alone

-The combination problem, the emergence problem, and the hard problem share a common structural error: they presuppose that awareness assembles from the metric terminus upward without accounting for the declivous procession that established the conditions being observed.
+The combination problem, the emergence problem, and the hard problem share a common structural error: they presuppose that awareness assembles from the metric terminus acclivously without accounting for the declivous procession that established the conditions being observed.

 The acclivous path from micro to macro is structurally valid — but only as the second half of a complete circuit.
 The return arc requires the emanatory arc to have already occurred.
-Trying to generate the full awareness stratification from L₁ upward without the declivous procession is like trying to understand a reflection without acknowledging the light source.
+Trying to generate the full awareness stratification from L₁ acclivously without the declivous procession is like trying to understand a reflection without acknowledging the light source.

 SP06 §3 formalizes the resolution: